INFORMED CONSENT FOR WEIGHT MANAGEMENT

-If you are drug tested as part of your employment or for another purpose, and you are prescribed a stimulant medication, you may test positive for methamphetamines.
-If needed, you may be given a doctor’s note to state you are taking a medication to aid in weight loss.
+If you are drug tested as part of your employment or for another purpose, and you have been prescribed stimulant medication, you may test positive for methamphetamines.
+If needed, you may be given a doctor’s note to state you are taking medication to aid in weight loss.

 Risk of Proposed Treatment:

-The use of anorectic medications, involves some risk.
+The use of anorectic medications involves some risks.
 Risks are higher for dosages that exceed the recommended labeling.
-Common stimulant type medication side effects include: insomnia, palpitations, dry mouth, headaches, psychological problems, medication allergies, high blood pressure, and dependence.
+Common stimulant-type medication side effects include insomnia, palpitations, dry mouth, headaches, psychological problems, medication allergies, high blood pressure, and dependence.
 Blood pressure may be more elevated when taken with pseudoephedrine, a cold medicine.
 Rare, but serious risks include primary pulmonary hypertension and valvular heart disease.
 These were observed rarely with fenfluramine and have a very rare occurrence with other anti-obesity medications but have not been found to have a direct association.
 Medications containing topiramate increase the risk of cleft palate in a developing fetus.
-Liraglutide (Saxenda) increase risk of thyroid cancers and pancreatitis.
-These and other possible risks could, on rare occasion, be serious or fatal.
+Liraglutide (Saxenda) increases the risk of thyroid cancers and pancreatitis.
+These and other possible risks could, on rare occasions, be serious or fatal.